Legacy System Assessment: The Fortune 500 Framework for Cutting $67M in Hidden Costs

 - Training and change management

-- Temporary redundancy during transition
+- Temporary system redundancy during transition

-2. Business Value Alignment
+Assessment 2: Business Value Alignment Score

-Map each system to business outcomes:
+Map every system in your portfolio to measurable business outcomes:

-- Revenue generation
+- Revenue generation (direct or supporting)

-- Cost reduction
+- Cost reduction capability

-- Risk mitigation
+- Risk mitigation function

 - Customer experience impact